 MedShow is unique as it is wholly directed, produced, written and delivered by medical students, thus offering the rich potential to grab the attention of the medical student body as well as other wider university faculties.

-Each year we donate all proceeds in support of a selected charity, and this year we are proudly supporting Black Dog Institute.
-Find out more about Black Dog Institute here.
+Each year we donate all proceeds in support of a selected charity, and this year we are proudly supporting the Children’s Leukaemia & Cancer Research Foundation.
+Find out more about them here.

 Find out more about MedShow 2017: The 40 Year-Old Surgeon.